Want to save money in South Korea? Check out this wonderful blog by our lovely intern Madelyn!

 TIP: Watch where the locals are eating.
 If you see a stall with a line or lots of people hanging around, it’s likely to be the best meal for your money!

 Everyone will tell you Daiso is where it is at for buying anything for your home or personal needs.
 Everything at Daiso ranges from $1-$5.
 This is where most of my kitchenware, décor, stationery and basic toiletries come from.
 Think of it as a supreme dollar store with options for almost every aesthetic.
 They have even started offering a small makeup line and hair care section.
 Unlike a dollar store, Daiso typically sells many name-brand items that were extras from other shops.
 Olive Young is a very popular beauty shop in Korea but it is a 3rd party retailer, which means they sell items from other countries and mark up the prices to generate money.
 I’ve found the same $30 hair treatment from Olive Young at Daiso for $3.

 The one thing about Daiso is every shop can sell different things depending on the location and what is popular there.
 So if you are looking for something specific it is worth checking several of the larger locations.
 I once stumbled upon a 6-floor Daiso and spent a good hour restocking all my household needs for under $50.

 Order Things Online

 When you are new to a country and are still learning the language it can be hard to find specific items sometimes.
 Enter Coupang.
 Coupang is the Amazon of South Korea except with 2-day delivery!
-Coupang is great because you can order just about anything.
+Coupang is great because you can order just about anything and save money.
 When I can’t find something at Daiso I go straight to Coupang.
 Here are my biggest tips for shopping on Coupang: